DaniJFerr/Lernantino--web-project/README.md

 ## Features

-In this project you'll find basic concetps of HTML, CSS and simples Features as hover efects and color filter.
+In this project you'll find basic concetps of HTML, CSS and simples Features as hover and color filter image effects.

 ## Tests